-4.2 Description and nature of works
+3.2 Description and nature of works

-Scheduled works during the 2014-2015 year primarily will involve maintenance of existing structures and vegetation control through the flood scheme.
-The main work will be the continuation of maintenance of the Herekiekie stopbank and erosion protection structure.
-This is detailed in section 4.5.
-Other work will be vegetation management (generally a permitted activity).
-The scale of this is detailed in section 4.6.
+Scheduled works during the 2015-2016 year primarily will involve maintenance of existing structures and vegetation control through the flood scheme.
+The main work will be the continuation of maintenance of the Te Herekiekie stopbank and erosion protection structure.
+This is detailed in section 5.1.
+Minor stopbank top-ups maybe required in small sections.
+Other work will potentially include gravel extraction (5.4) and vegetation management (generally a permitted activity).
+The scale of this is detailed in section 5.3.